holepunchto/bare-android/README.md

 gh release download --repo holepunchto/bare-kit <version>
 ```

-Unpack the resulting `prebuilds.zip` archive and move the `android/bare-kit/` directory into [`app/libs/`](app/libs).
+Unpack the resulting `prebuilds.zip` archive and move `android/bare-kit` into [`app/libs/`](app/libs).
 When finished, either open the project in Android Studio or build it from the commandline:

 ```console
 gradle build